Preface of Questing Confidence:

 On this quest I experience times of uncertainty.
-I have difficulty following the road signs and getting myself understood.
-I make exhilarating discoveries about my Self and have many joyful moments where I feel confident and self-assured, and times of deep uncertainty.
+I have difficulty following the road signs, and getting myself understood.
+I make exhilarating discoveries about my Self, and have many joyful moments where I feel confident and self-assured, as well as times of deep uncertainty.
 I experience a re-evaluation of where I want to take my life and of my perception of who I am as a woman.

 Discover more about Marilyn's professional experience here.